section-engineering-education/engineering-education/content/articles/building-model-using-code-first/index.md

 ### Adding new classes.

-In visual studio, we are going to create a new class called `Category`.
+In visual studio, we are going to create a new class called `Category.cs`.
 We will assign each course to a category.
 E.g. web development, mobile development, programming language, etc.

-Inside our Model's folder, we create a new class called `Category`.
+Inside our `Models` folder, we create a new class called `Category.cs`.
 This class will have the properties, `Id` and `Name`.
 The `Id` will be the primary key.

 When naming the primary key, we have two choices.
 Use the `Id` or name of class plus Id e.g. `Category_Id`.
-These are the conventions that EF-Core understands.
+These are the conventions that `EF-Core` understands.

 Sometimes, one may want to use a property as your primary key and not follow the above convention.
 In this case, we can always override the conventions.
 We will discuss this later on.
 For now, let us keep it simple.
 Below is the code for the category class.